From “Flying Blind” to Data-Driven Confidence

 Next Steps: From Tracking to Growth

-Implementing conversion tracking is not the finish line; it is the starting line.
-With a reliable stream of data now established, the focus can shift to enhancing that data and using it to drive more sophisticated marketing strategies.
-Here is a clear, actionable roadmap for what to do next.
+Implementing conversion tracking is the starting line, not the finish line.
+With reliable data established, focus on enhancing that data and driving more sophisticated marketing strategies.

-• Explore Enhanced Conversions: Now that basic tracking is working, the next logical step is to improve its accuracy.
-Work with a developer or use GTM’s built-in features to fully implement Enhanced Conversions.
-By passing hashed, first-party data, more conversions can be recovered that would otherwise be lost to browser privacy settings, leading to a more complete dataset and smarter bidding.
+- Explore Enhanced Conversions: Work with a developer or use GTM’s built-in features to fully implement Enhanced Conversions.
+This recovers conversions lost to browser privacy settings, creating more complete datasets and smarter bidding.

-• Set Up Dynamic Remarketing: With the Google Tag now firing on every page, the foundation for powerful remarketing audiences is in place.
-The next level is Dynamic Remarketing, a highly effective tactic, especially for e-commerce.
-This allows for showing ads to past visitors that feature the specific products they viewed, added to their cart, or purchased.
-This requires connecting a product feed to Google Ads and adding custom parameters to the Google Tag, but it can deliver a significantly higher return on investment.
+- Set Up Dynamic Remarketing: With the Google Tag firing on every page, you have the foundation for powerful remarketing.
+Dynamic Remarketing shows past visitors ads featuring specific products they viewed, added to cart, or purchased.
+This requires connecting a product feed to Google Ads but delivers significantly higher ROI.

 Conclusion: You’ve Built a Foundation for Growth

-Congratulations!
-A journey through one of the most challenging, and most valuable, tasks in digital marketing has been successfully navigated.
-Take a moment to appreciate what has been built.
+You’ve successfully navigated one of digital marketing’s most challenging and valuable tasks.
 The days of “flying blind” are over.
-There is now a trustworthy system that provides the data needed to stop wasting money, optimise campaigns with confidence, and prove the ROI of marketing efforts to any team, boss, or client.
+You now have a trustworthy system that provides data to stop wasting money, optimise campaigns with confidence, and prove ROI to any team, boss, or client.

 This is a powerful foundation.
-However, the digital world is always changing.
-The website will be updated, and platforms will evolve.
-This can sometimes lead to “tracking degradation,” where a setup that once worked perfectly can silently break over time.
-To stay ahead, it is a good practice to check the conversion status in Google Ads once a month.
-This quick health check can prevent weeks of lost data and ensure that the powerful system just built continues to serve as a reliable guide for growth.
+However, the digital world constantly changes.
+Website updates and platform evolution can lead to “tracking degradation,” where perfectly working setups silently break over time.
+Check your conversion status in Google Ads monthly to prevent weeks of lost data and ensure your system continues serving as a reliable guide for growth.

 Frequently Asked Questions